programming-hero-web-course-4/b10a8-gadget-heaven-himadree-chaudhury/README.md

 ## Data Handling and Management

-- **LocalStorage**: To persist data (cart and wishlist) across sessions.Also for implementing sigh-up feature and personalized welcome massage for the signed-up user.
+- **LocalStorage**: To store & persist data (cart and wishlist) across sessions.Also for implementing sigh-up feature and personalized section for the signed-up user.

 ## Key Features

 1. **Structured Navigation:**

    - Navigation bar with active route indicators.
-   - Consistent layout across pages with a sticky navbar and footer.
+   - Consistent layout across all platforms such as mobile,laptop.
+   - 404 page for invalid link

 2. **Dynamic Product Pages:**